 It’s always nice to see one of the squarebirds (1958-1960) – The newly revised shape that marked the addition of a back seat.
 This change, instigated by Robert McNamara, wasn’t popular with everyone who were sad to see the 2-seater go.
 However, there is no denying that Ford experienced a massive increase in sales when they went this route.

-The Thunderbird had been around since 1955 and this was the best selling year yet with over at 92,798 cars sold.
+The Thunderbird had been around since 1955 and this was the best selling year yet with over at 92,798 cars sold during the 1960 model year.
 The four-passenger T-Bird was doing well.

 Power comes from a 352 cubic inch Thunderbird V8 engine with four-barrel carburetor producing 300 horsepower.
 This is paired with the optional three-speed Cruise-O-Matic automatic transmission.

-Built in the Wixom Assembly Plant in Michigan it was loaded with great options including; power steering, power brakes, power windows, powered driver's seat, MagicAire heater / defroster and AM radio.
+Built in the Wixom Assembly Plant in Michigan it has options including; power steering, power brakes and MagicAire heater / defroster